Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 11.27.25 UTC
+- WIB: Sabtu, 8 Februari 2025 12.24.14 UTC
-- WITA: Sabtu, 8 Februari 2025 12.27.25 UTC
+- WITA: Sabtu, 8 Februari 2025 13.24.14 UTC
-- WIT: Sabtu, 8 Februari 2025 13.27.25 UTC
+- WIT: Sabtu, 8 Februari 2025 14.24.14 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: inspirational
+Kategori: success